JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-09/steps-of-token-based-authentication/index.md

 ---
-title: "The The Steps Of Token-based Authentication"
+title: "The Steps Of Token-based Authentication"
-description: "Token-based authentication is a method of verifying users' identity through a token.
+description: "Token-based authentication is a method of verifying users’ identity through a token.
 Here’s a simple explanation."
 image: 2025-06-25-a-person-signing-a-document.jpg
 imageAlt: A person signing a document.
 date: 2025-09-17